Nazeer2013/nd00333-capstone/README.md

 To solve this, as well as minimizing the error as already discussed, you add to what is minimized and also minimize a function that penalizes large values of the parameters.
 Most often the function is λΣθj2, which is some constant λ times the sum of the squared parameter values θj2.
 The larger λ is the less likely it is that the parameters will be increased in magnitude simply to adjust for small perturbations in the data.
 In your case however, rather than specifying λ, you specify C=1/λ.

---C  The parameters are numbers that tell the model what to do with the characteristics, whereas the hyperparameters instruct the model on how to choose parameters.
+***--C***  The parameters are numbers that tell the model what to do with the characteristics, whereas the hyperparameters instruct the model on how to choose parameters.
 Regularization will penalize the extreme parameters, the extreme values in the training data leads to overfitting.
 A high value of C tells the model to give more weight to the training data.
 A lower value of C will indicate the model to give complexity more weight at the cost of fitting the data.
 Thus, a high Hyper Parameter value C indicates that training data is more important and reflects the real world data, whereas low value is just the opposite of this.

+***max_iterint*** Maximum number of iterations taken for the solvers to converge.

 HyperDrive Selected ****Best run**** model ****hyperparameters**** are --C: 1.0 and --max_iter: 10